Global Site

 Automated Network Management

-To address labor shortages and rising operational costs, the demand for automation in network operations is surging.
-NEC's 5GC EMS is optimized for public cloud environments, minimizing human intervention both on-premises and in the cloud.
-It helps not only reduces operational costs but also prevent human errors.
+To address labor shortages and rising operational costs, the demand for automation in operations is surging.
+NEC’s 5GC minimizes human intervention in both on-premises and cloud environments.
+It not only reduces operational costs but also helps prevent human errors.

 Power Efficiency for Reduced Environmental Impact